RDFLib/pySHACL/README.md

 Options are 'rdfs', 'owlrl', 'both', or 'none'.
 The default is 'none'.
 * `abort_on_error` (optional) a Python `bool` value to indicate whether or not the program should abort after encountering a validation error or to continue.
 Default is to continue.
 * `meta_shacl` (optional) a Python `bool` value to indicate whether or not the program should enable the Meta-SHACL feature.
 Default is False.
-* `debug` (optional) a Python `bool` value to indicate whether or not the program should emit debugging output text.
+* `debug` (optional) a Python `bool` value to indicate whether or not the program should emit debugging output text, including violations that didn't lead to non-conformance overall.
+So when debug is True don't judge conformance by absense of violation messages.
 Default is False.

 Some other optional keyword variables available available on the `validate` function:
 * `advanced`: Enable SHACL Advanced Features